splunk/public-o11y-docs/rum/rum-alerts.rst

 Alert configuration examples
 =============================

 Here are a few examples of how you can configure alerts.
-Set the scope of your alert to either the page/URl level, or the app level which is an aggregate.
+Set the scope of your alert to either the page or URL level, or the app level which is an aggregate.
 The following use cases feature examples from Buttercup Industries, a fictitious ecommerce company.

 Alert trigger conditions